Tactile Rendering Using Three Basic Stimulus Components in Ultrasound Midair Haptics: Introduction

 \section{Introduction}

-Ultrasound midair haptics, which presents a non-contact tactile stimulus without restricting the user's body movement~\cite{iwamoto2008non, hoshi2010noncontact, carter2013ultrahaptics}, is a promising haptic technology.
+Ultrasound midair haptics, which presents a non-contact tactile stimulus without any wearables~\cite{iwamoto2008non, hoshi2010noncontact, carter2013ultrahaptics}, is a promising haptic technology.
 By focusing ultrasound onto the skin, a non-contact force called acoustic radiation force is generated at the focus~\cite{yosioka1955acoustic}, conveying tactile sensation.
-Since this method does not require users to wear mechanical devices, it provides a natural and immersive tactile experience.
+Since this method does not require users to wear mechanical devices, pre-determining the stimulation points on the skin is not required.
 Ultrasound midair haptics has been used for many applications~\cite{rakkolainen2020survey}, including midair interfaces with tactile feedback~\cite{monnai2014haptomime,cornelio2017agency,young2020designing,korres2020mid}, behavioral guidance~\cite{suzuki2019midair,yoshimoto2019midair,freeman2019haptiglow}, and evoking pleasant sensations~\cite{tsumoto2021presentation}.

 The reproduction of real object texture has also been actively studied in midair haptics~\cite{freeman2017textured,ablart2019using,sakiyama2020midair,freeman2021enhancing,hosoi2024voluminous}.
 Sakiyama et al. measured changes in pressure distribution on the skin generated by the stroking of real objects and reproduced them using focused ultrasound~\cite{sakiyama2020midair}.
 Ablart et al. reported roughness sensations were evoked by rotating an ultrasound focus on the palm, and the roughness sensation was varied when the focus rotation frequency was varied~\cite{ablart2019using}.